mgruppi/nela-gt-2019/README.md

 * How to load NELA in JSON format with Python 3.
   + Loading a single source's JSON
-  + Loading a directory of NELA JSON files - **WARNING**: this may take lots of memory
+  + Loading a directory of NELA JSON files - **WARNING**: this consumes a lot of memory

 Usage:
 ```